resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Are you sure you want to continue connecting (yes/no)?
 ```

+Um: Windows users: that's the: "Do you trust...." dialogue

 -- *Slide End* --

-When you replied 'yes' that fingerprint for the server was stored as a line in a file called the known_hosts file.
+When you replied 'yes' that fingerprint for the server was stored as a line in a file.

 From this point on, whenever you connect to the server, that fingerprint checked against the entry in
-the known_hosts file.
+the file.
 If they remain in sync, then everything is sweet.

-But if they change, then ssh will refuse to give you a connection, showing the error:
+But if they change, then ssh will refuse to give you a connection, showing an error:

 -- *Slide* --